Google AI chief Jeff Dean interview: Machine learning trends in 2020

 VentureBeat: This was a big year for BERT.
 BERT all over the place, and all different kinds of BERT.
 What are some of the variations of BERT that people should expect to see next, or what’s on the horizon?

 Dean: BERT is interesting because it builds on sort of a progression of other research results.
 So, BERT sort of depends on the Transformer work that was done the year before.
 Transformer work is really kind of a take on the same problem that the earlier sequence LSTM-based models were looking at.
 And that whole research thread I think has been, you know, quite fruitful in terms of actually yielding machine learning models that [let us now] do more sophisticated NLP tasks than we used to be able to do.
-And the fine-tuning of BERT, that’s pretrained on a bunch of text — arbitrary text — and then fine-tuned on a particular NLP task you care about is a nice paradigm for a lot of NLP problems that we would like to be able to solve.
-And so, you know, within Google, we’re sort of looking at lots of different kinds of applications in our products.
+And the fine-tuning of BERT that’s pretrained on a bunch of text — arbitrary text — and then fine-tuned on a particular NLP task you care about is a nice paradigm for a lot of NLP problems that we would like to be able to solve.
+And so within Google, we’re sort of looking at lots of different kinds of applications in our products.
 You know we just rolled out some in the search stack to improve search quality.

 And I think you’re seeing that in the broader community, as well.
 We’d still like to be able to do much more contextual kinds of models.
 Like right now BERT and other models work well on hundreds of words, but not 10,000 words as context.
 So that’s kind of [an] interesting direction.
 I think multimodal kinds of models are pretty interesting — like can you combine text with imagery or audio or video in interesting ways?
 That’s something we’ve done a little bit of work on, the rest of the community has done a little bit of work on, but I think that’s going to become more important in the future.
 And I’m sure people will find improvements to the basic approach that BERT is taking.
 We have some minor or maybe even major improvements.